NoelXP/k8-flask-project/Readme.md

 # Docker flask application

--This application is written in python
+-This application is written in python \
--this application should be deployed in GCP
+-this application is meant to be deployed on any cluster